 Ferroni’s direction has a relaxed pace that might seem too slow for modern viewers.
 The acting is all fairly formalized.
 The two mad doctors behave in an expressionist manner, one obsessed with saving his daughter and the other obsessed with bedding her.
 They’re gentlemen scholars yet function as kidnappers, murderers and mutilators of young women, not to mention the bizarre regimen of transfusions they’re putting Elfi through.
 Herbert Boehme is intimidating as the father, an artist who repurposes beautiful women to serve as figures in his crazy clockwork attraction.
 Sinister Wolfgang Preiss (The 1,000 Eyes of Dr. Mabuse) mixes his surgical villainy with an understandable lust for the heroine.

 Scilla Gabel is the film’s focus.
-She’s a ravishing Italian who served as Sophia Loren’s stand-in before using plastic surgery to find her own look (more thoughts of Les Yeux sans Visage).
+The ravishing Italian served as Sophia Loren’s stand-in before using plastic surgery to find her own look (more thoughts of Les Yeux sans Visage).
 Gabel’s full body contrasts with a face that’s all bone structure — her skin seems more tightly stretched across her cheeks than that of Barbara Steele.
 She’s a lean vixen with hungry, haunted eyes.
-Between Gabel, Steele and Dahlia Lavi (The Whip and the Body) we get a full spectrum of exotic horror heroines.
+Between Gabel, Steele and Dahlia Lavi (The Whip and the Body) the ‘sixties gave us a full spectrum of exotic horror heroines.

 At the time the biggest name in the picture was Dany Carrel, a sexy contender for stardom with an interesting face.
 She’s mostly decoration here, providing the slight bit of nudity that puts the film on the transgressive edge where it needs to be.
 Marco Gugliemi serves as the gee-whiz best friend.
 Liana Orfei is the beautiful victim to fulfill the Eyes Without a Face formula quoted by Raymond Durgnat: one girl is sacrificed, and another saved in the nick of time.